asuprem/ODIN-MLEP/readme.md

 ### Downloading Support Files
 MLEP is designed to work out-of-the-box in most scenarios.
 However, there are some built-in files you may need to download:
-* Bag of Words: Text file to generate the Bag-of-Words model.
+* **Bag of Words**: Text file to generate the Bag-of-Words model.
 We have provided a default version [here](https://drive.google.com/open?id=1xxnAGya_gYxgGuKk7FRZ1s07uACBXgeU).
 You will need to move this file `bow.txt` into `./config/RawSources`.
 We have also provided a pre-built encoder file [here](https://drive.google.com/open?id=1lKjFcgwtyMTEDCpAr-7Oc-zmfp-G7gWh) (not required, as the encoder will generate it if missing).
 If you opt to download it, you will also need to move this file `bow.model` file into `./config/Sources/`.
-* word2vec (Google News): File containing pre-trained vectors built from Google News to be used by a word2vec encoder.
+* **word2vec (Google News)**: File containing pre-trained vectors built from Google News to be used by a word2vec encoder.
 We have provided a default version [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit).
 You will need to extract the file with extension `.bin` and move in into `./config/Sources/`.
 Also, rename it to `GoogleNews-vectors-negative300.bin`.
-* word2vec (Wikipedia): You must download a file containing a list of Wikipedia titles to be used by a word2vec encoder from [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-all-titles-in-ns0.gz).
+* **word2vec (Wikipedia)**: You must download a file containing a list of Wikipedia titles to be used by a word2vec encoder from
+[here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-all-titles-in-ns0.gz).
 You will need to extract the archive and move this file into `./config/RawSources/`.
 Also, rename it to `enwiki-latest-all-titles-in-ns0`.
 To speed up the encoder generation, we have provided additional